Doblanko/battleship/README.md

 # battleship
-practicing testing by making a battleship app
+Practicing testing by making a battleship app
+App is not fully functional.